zzxwill/odps/intl.en-US/User Guide/Common commands/Other Operations.md

 ```
 --Set commands supported by MaxCompute SQL and Mapreduce (new version)
-set odps.sql.allow.fullscan=false/true  --Set whether to allow a full table scan on a partitioned table.
+set odps.sql.allow.fullscan=  --Set whether to allow a full table scan on a partitioned table.
 True means allow, and false means not allow.
 set odps.stage.mapper.mem=   --Set the memory size of each map worker.
 Unit is M and default value is 1024M.
 set odps.stage.reducer.mem= --Set the memory size for each reduce worker in the unit of M. The default value is 1,024M.
 set odps.stage.joiner.mem=   --Set the memory size of each join worker.
 Unit is M and default value is 1024M.
-set odps.stage.mem=
-    --Set the memory size of all workers in MaxCompute specified job.
+set odps.stage.mem =    --Set the memory size of all workers in MaxCompute specified job.
 The priority is lower than preceding three set key.
 Unit is M and no default value.
-set odps.stage.mapper.split.size=
-    -- Modify the input data quantity of each map worker; that is the size of input file burst.
-    -- Thus control the worker number of each map stage.
+set odps.stage.mapper.split.size=   -- Modify the input data quantity of each map worker; that is the size of input file burst.
+Thus control the worker number of each map stage.
 Unit is M and the default value is 256M.
 set odps.stage.reducer.num=    --Modify the worker number of each reduce stage and no default value.
 set odps.stage.joiner.num=    --Modify the worker number of each join stage and no default value.
 set odps.stage.num=    --Modify the worker concurrency of all stages in MaxCompute specified job.
 The priority is lower than preceding three set key and no default value.
-set odps.sql.type.system.odps2=true/false;  --The default value is false.
+set odps.sql.type.system.odps2=    --The default value is false.
 You must set true when there are new data types such as TINYINT, SMALLINT, INT, FLOAT, VARCHAR, TIMESTAMP, and BINARY in SQL statement.
 ```

 ## Show Flags {#section_ft4_jff_vdb .section}